Skip to main content

 See paid too little/back payment

-The Norwegian Tax Administration uses information concerning pay to foreign artists, and the amount is aggregated with other cash benefits and transferred to the tax return.
-Information concerning income year, artist tax deducted and the grossing-up basis is not specified in the tax return.
+The Tax Administration uses information concerning salary to foreign artists, and the amount is aggregated with other cash benefits and transferred to the tax return.
+Information concerning income year, artist tax deducted and the grossing up basis is not specified in the tax return.

-Statistics Norway (SSB) uses the information for statistical purposes.
+Statistics Norway (SSB) uses the information in the preparation of statistics.

 Applicable regulations